 Italy Work Visa Process – How to Get an Italian Work Permit

-How to get an work visa for Italy The Italian work visa is based on a quota system that works once a year.
+How to get a work visa for Italy The Italian work visa is based on a quota system that works once a year.
 The Italian Government decides how many work cards can be issued.
 All non-EU citizens will be given 82,705 work passes for the year.
 This is true for all types of work permits in Italy.
 People from the EU do not need a Work Visa to work in Italy.
 If you want to work in Italy, you have, to send your application to the Italian government.

 The Itay Government will only accept work visa applications until December 31, 2024.
 The name for this is Decreto Flussi.
 The Italy work visa is a National D Visa, which is a long-stay work visa.
 Keep in mind that an Italian work visa just lets workers into the country.
 What should you do next, and how do you apply for an Italy Work Visa?
 All the information is given below.